Decisions, delays keep patients from timely stroke treatment

 In eight cases, bystanders actually delayed the process, possibly because they didn’t want to take responsibility for the decisions, the study team writes.

 The researchers also found delays in care when health care workers didn't recognize the severity of symptoms.
-Two patients were misdiagnosed at the hospital and sent home.
+Two patients were misdiagnozed at the hospital and sent home.

 "People experiencing stroke symptoms may not always be the best judge of the seriousness of the symptoms, bystanders have a big role to play in recognition of stroke and helping people to get to appropriate care,” Mellor said.